Historicity of Muhammad: General considerations for historicity

-Minority views
+Those who see Muhammad as a mythological figure

-A minority of historians have posited that Muhammad may be mythical.
-In the 2003 book Crossroads to Islam, Yehuda D. Nevo and Judith Koren advanced a thesis, based on an extensive examination of archaeological evidence from Negev desert from the early Islamic period, that Muhammad may never have existed, with monotheistic Islam only coming into existence some time after he is supposed to have lived.
+Some historians have posited the belief that Muhammad may be mythical.
+In their 2003 book Crossroads to Islam, Yehuda D. Nevo and Judith Koren advanced a thesis, based on an extensive examination of archaeological evidence from the Negev desert from the Early Islamic period, that Muhammad may never have existed, with monotheistic Islam only coming into existence some time after he is supposed to have lived.
 This has been described as "plausible or at least arguable" by David Cook of Rice University, but also compared to Holocaust denial by historian Colin Wells, who suggests that the authors deal with some of the evidence illogically.

 In 2007, Karl-Heinz Ohlig suggested that the person of Muhammed was not central to early Islam at all, and that at this very early stage Islam was in fact an Arabic Christian sect which had objections to the concept of the trinity, and that the later hadith and biographies are in large part legends, instrumental in severing Islam from its Christian roots and building a full-blown new religion.
 In 2008, Sven Kalisch, a former Muslim convert and Germany's first professor of Islamic theology, also questioned whether the prophet Muhammad existed.
 In 2011, Hans Jansen, a Dutch scholar, expressed similar views.

+Popular writer, blogger, and critic of Islam, Robert Spencer, has argued that Muhammad did not exist and proposes that he was made up by Arab leaders.
+He defended his ideas in his book titled Did Muhammad Exist.

+Richard Carrier suggested minimal historical existence of Muhammad, but insisted that he is not qualified to make this suggestion.